The Silver Tongued Devil and I: Release and reception

 The Silver Tongued Devil and I was released in July 1971 to critical and commercial success.
-It peaked at number twenty-one on Billboards Top LPs & Tapes chart and at number four on the Hot Country LPs chart.
+It peaked at number twenty-one on Billboards Top LPs & Tape chart and at number four on the Hot Country LPs chart.
 By 1973, the album was certified gold by the Recording Industry Association of America.
 The track "Lovin' Her Was Easier (Than Anything I'll Ever Do Again)" was released as a single on August 21, 1971, and was backed with "Epitaph (Black and Blue)"; it entered the top thirty of Billboards Hot 100 chart and peaked at number twenty-six.
 Meanwhile, it reached number four on the Easy Listening chart.

 Critic Dave Hickey of Country Music was impressed by Kristofferson's sense of metrics.
 Of the lines composed by twelve and sixteen syllables he wrote; "they are so tight and clear that it is like having another rhythm instrument in the band".
 Hickey also wrote; "There has never been, and probably never will be a better songwriter album".
 Robert Christgau of The Village Voice rated the album C− and criticized what he considered Kristofferson's "pet paradox" as a songwriter and a "hobo intellectual as Music Row hit man".
 He called Kristofferson's contributions to the album "ungainly, not to say dishonest".

 Billboard said the album shows Kristofferson's "consummate skill at natural, sincere simple country songs" and that his "untrained bass voice" interprets the songs "even better" than artists who had previously covered his work.
 Stereo Review delivered a favorable review, saying the album is "better" than Kristofferson's debut album.
 The review predicted The Silver Tongued Devil and I would have "much less impact" than his first album but that it presents a "much more assured singer" than his debut record.
 Audio called Kristofferson a writer "filled with pathos and compassion" who "put both into his lyrics" and said the release benefits from his "husky, sorrowful voice".

 In a later review, William Ruhlmann of AllMusic said that the album contains "several excellent songs" but said it "could not live up to its predecessor ... the antiestablishment tone of some of Kristofferson was gone along with much of the wry humor, and in their place were touches of morbidity and sentimentality".